reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 />
 ```

-In a small example like this, this works well, but if you have tens or hundreds of components in the middle, passing down all state and functions can be quite frustrating!
+In a small example like this, this works well, but if you have tens or hundreds of Components in the middle, passing down all state and functions can be quite frustrating!

-This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context.](/learn/passing-data-deeply-with-context) **This way, any component below `TaskApp` in the tree can read the tasks and dispatch actions without the repetitive "prop drilling".**
+This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context.](/learn/passing-data-deeply-with-context) **This way, any Component below `TaskApp` in the tree can read the tasks and dispatch actions without the repetitive "prop drilling".**

 Here is how you can combine a reducer with context: